 What you need to know to plan your participation in the Transition Specialist Endorsement Program.

-In March 2012 the Massachusetts Legislature passed and the Governor signed into a law, An Act Relative to Student with Disabilities in Post-Secondary Education, Employment, and Independent Living, that directed DESE to establish a specialist teacher endorsement in transition services.
-Lesley University’s endorsement program is built upon DESE regulations, competencies, and guidelines; as of December 2013, it has received informal approval by DESE.
+training and experience.
+In March 2012, the Massachusetts Legislature passed and the governor signed into a law An Act Relative to Student with Disabilities in Post-Secondary Education, Employment, and Independent Living, which directed DESE to establish a specialist teacher endorsement in transition services.
+Our endorsement program is built upon DESE regulations, competencies, and guidelines, and has received approval by DESE.

 As of November 2013, DESE considers the endorsement an optional form of recognition.
 Though there is as yet no requirement that all individuals employed to provide transition services must seek and obtain such an endorsement, DESE notes that “school districts have authority to establish additional requirements (beyond the licensure requirements) for their employees and they may choose to require candidates to hold or be eligible for such an endorsement.”

-To be eligible for the Transition Specialist endorsement, candidates must meet the competencies and have two years’ experience working under their respective licenses in the fields listed above.
-Candidates who do not yet have the required years of experience may choose to apply to enroll in Lesley’s TSE program with the understanding that their eligibility for endorsement from DESE will be pending until they have worked under their license for two years.
+Candidates who do not yet have the required years of experience may choose to apply to enroll in the program with the understanding that their eligibility for endorsement from DESE will be pending until they have worked under their license for two years.

-Beyond completion of the course work and two years of experience working under their license, candidates must also complete 150 hours of field experiences, providing transition services for transition-aged students with disabilities with IEPs in collaboration with their families, community members, and other relevant professionals.
-At Lesley, this requirement is met through three 1-credit Field Experience (FE) courses.
+Beyond completion of the endorsement coursework and two years of experience working under their license, candidates must also complete 150 hours of field experiences providing transition services for transition-aged students with disabilities with IEPs in collaboration with their families, community members, and other relevant professionals.
+At Lesley, this requirement is met through three 1-credit field experience courses.

-Lesley’s TSE program is offered in the cohort model.
-A cohort is a group of students who travel through a program as a unit, taking the same sequence of courses together.
-This model of teaching and learning builds community, capacity, and continuity.
+The program is offered in the cohort model, which consists of a group of students who travel through a program together.
+This model builds community, capacity, and continuity.
 The cohort model calls for a commitment to take courses as scheduled.
-While Lesley expects this commitment from its TSE candidates, it is understood that unexpected emergencies sometimes arise and that adaptations/exceptions may at times need to be made based upon individual circumstances and needs.
+While we expect this commitment from our candidates, it is understood that unexpected emergencies sometimes arise and that adaptations/exceptions may at times need to be made based upon individual circumstances and needs.

 Field experiences are supervised online.
-Candidates maintain and digitally submit a log of hours devoted to each task, and their work is verified by an on-site cooperating professional.
-The Lesley faculty member overseeing the FE courses reviews the log and final products (e.g. assessment report, case study).
-A minimum of three Skype cohort meetings per semester provide an opportunity for sharing; however, since candidates are engaged in content courses concurrently with their FE courses, they have ample opportunity to communicate face to face and discuss observations and lessons learned within varied authentic transition-focused environments.
+Candidates maintain and electronically submit a log of hours devoted to each task, and their work is verified by an on-site cooperating professional.
+The Lesley faculty member overseeing the courses reviews the log and final products (e.g., assessment report, case study).
+A minimum of three Skype cohort meetings per semester provide an opportunity for sharing; however, since candidates are engaged in content courses concurrently with their field experience courses, they have ample opportunity to communicate face to face and discuss observations and lessons learned within varied transition-focused environments.